And it is now expected to last well into 2022...

 The Corona crisis, initially in China, significantly lowered Chinese production, resulting in much lower volume of seafreight to Europe and the Americas.
 So, shipping companies decided to take ships offline.
 The cost of container shipping rose, to the extent that it became too expensive to ship the empty containers back to China, especially with the prospect of prolonged Chinese lockdown.
 Many containers remained in Europe and the Americas.
 When Corona hit the west, causing production and export stops there, those containers remained idle there.

-On top of that, China's recovery sent more full containers for its order backlog, plus additional PPE, to western ports, aggravating the container pile-up there further.
+With this situation ongoing, China's recovery then sent more full containers for its order backlog, including large amounts of PPE, to western ports, aggravating the container pile-up there further.
 Adding Brexit customs, warehousing and IT problems in the UK, the largest numbers of empty and full containers are now stuck there (causing further carrier-imposed surcharges for the UK).
 On top of that, the processes of clearing full containers and releasing them as empty containers experiences Corona related slowdowns, globally.
 On top of that, the production of steel to make new containers is said to be delayed in Corona-hit Brazil.
 The whole problem becomes global as shipping companies are now said to be snatching away empty containers scheduled to ship goods from Europe/Americas to Asia, to ship empty to Asia in order to benefit from the sky-high Asia to Europe/Americas rates.

 The second question is, who profits from these sky-high prices?
 Apparently, it's the very shipping companies that caused the crisis in the first place.
 Maersk, the largest container shipper in the world, reported a quarterly profit that is 96 percent higher than a year earlier: $ 2.2 billion.
 Double profit, while everyone else suffers.
 Their competitors are also thriving: the German Hapag-Lloyd HLAG posted 66 percent more profit in 2020, at One in Japan the profit in the first months went to 1.6 billion, from 131 million dollars previously.
 To be continued well into mid 2021.